 4. Eat More Whole Foods like Fresh Fruits and Veggies

 Fresh foods are rich in nutrients and antioxidants that may give you that extra line of defense against harmful pathogens.
-The lack of sodium and preservatives in fresh foods make it a far better choice.
+The lack of sodium and preservatives in fresh foods makes it a far better choice.
 The antioxidants in these foods protect against free radicals and may help decrease inflammation.
 Chronic inflammation is linked to numerous health conditions, including heart disease, Alzheimer’s, and various cancers.
 Fruits and vegetables are also rich in nutrients like vitamin C, which may help reduce the duration of the common cold and give your immune system an extra boost.